OneCrazyCoder/MMOGamepadOverlay/README.md

 * [Windows 32-bit](https://bitbucket.org/TaronM/mmogamepadoverlay/downloads/MMOGamepadOverlay-x86.zip)
 * [Windows 64-bit](https://bitbucket.org/TaronM/mmogamepadoverlay/downloads/MMOGamepadOverlay-a64.zip)

-This application translates game controller input (via DirectInput and/or XInput) into keyboard and mouse input (via the SendInput() Win32 API function), possibly with HUD elements (drawn on a transparent overlay window over top of a game's window) to help visualize what various buttons may do (particularly with the use of customizable on-screen menus).
+This application translates game controller input (via DirectInput and/or XInput) into keyboard and mouse input (via the SendInput() Win32 API function), possibly with HUD elements (drawn as a transparent overlay windows over top of a game's window) to help visualize what various buttons may do (particularly with the use of customizable on-screen menus).

 Although there are plenty of other applications that can fit this basic description, including Steam, this particular application was specifically designed for playing the *EverQuest* emulation servers *Project 1999* and *Project Quarm*, and eventually the upcoming *Monsters & Memories*, with a control scheme inspired by the only MMORPG ever exclusively designed for playing with a controller - *EQOA* for the PlayStation 2.
 It thus has specific features related to these games that are difficult to reproduce with other, more generic options for translating gamepad input for games without native gamepad support.

 Nothing says it can't also be used for other games though, as it is customizable.

 ## Basic operation
 Place the executable wherever is convenient, keeping in mind that it will generate and read text files with the *.ini* extension in the same folder in which it is placed.
 When run for the first time, you will be prompted to create a **Profile**, which is associated with one or more *.ini* files that customize how the application looks and behaves.
 Multiple example Profiles are provided to pick from as a base template.
 You can just choose to have a single Profile and auto-load it every time, or have different ones for different games or even different characters for the same game.
 You will then be prompted if you want your Profile to also automatically launch an associated game (if it is the first Profile loaded when launching the app), for convenience.

 After that, load up the game and you should be able to use the controller to move your character, move the mouse, and perform actions.
 How that all functions depends on the game and the settings in your loaded Profile.